ItalyPaleAle/smpcli/docs/stkcli_site.md

 ### Synopsis

-The sites namespace contains commands to add, show, list, remove, and edit sites that are currently configured in the node.
+The site namespace contains commands to add, show, list, remove, and edit sites that are currently configured in the node.

 ### Options